inneslabs/logd/readme.md

 # Logd
 ![A circular buffer](.doc/circular_buffer.svg)

-## Logs for your apps in constant time and constant space.
-Logd (pronounced "logged") is a circular buffer for writing & reading millions of logs per minute.
+## Tail & query logs for unlimited apps.
+Logd is an application that stores an in-memory map of ring buffers.
+The service listens for ephemerally-signed UDP packets.
+Each packet is a log event.

+The protocol is very simple, defined in Protobuf.

-Logd will never run out of memory if the buffer size is ok for the given machine spec.
-Reads & writes are constant-time.
+Logd will never run out of memory if the buffer sizes are ok for the provisioned memory.

-As the buffer becomes full, each write overwrites the oldest element.
+The buffer uses a single moving pointer, `head`.
+Each write advances the pointer forward.
+Reading is normally back from `head`. **No mutex**, `head` is an `atomic.Uint32`.
+This is a key reason for the performance of the ring buffer.

 # To Do
-## Use circular buffer per alarm to store events
-Currently, the app will OOM if we get a million errors.
-To solve this, use a circular buffer, as already used for main storage.
+## Mmove to AWS, or bridge WireGuard PN with VPC.
+I want to applications to write directly to Logd.
+This will give us **REALTIME** log data.
+Some apps run in the VPC.
+I also want to put logd in the PN, and expose only the HTTP endpoint externally (only status).
+Authenticated RPCs are already **ONLY OVER UDP**.

+## Fix replay vulnerability
+There is currently no cache of UDP packet hashes, so we can't yet detect & drop a replay.
+A small ring buffer would probably be ideal for this.
 `Estimated time: 2 hours`

-## Cleaner way of sending daily or hourly reports
-Currently, the Period & Threshold are used to configure an alarm that fires daily.
-This is not a nice pattern.
-The intent of the alarm service does not align with the intent of that alarm configuration.
-A better solution would be to trigger a report on a daily basis, using an alarm that collects the events but has no action.
-`Estimated time: 2 hours`

-## Fix Replay Vulnerability
-There is currently no cache of UDP packet hashes, so we can't yet detect/prevent a replay.
-A ring buffer would probably be ideal for this.
+## Automate secret rotation
+Once the Secrets Manager Rotation topic is in production, we can integrate this.
+There is one consideration.
+We will need to periodically read the env var so that we can update this during runtime, without need to restart the application.
+**Maybe it is no-longer necessary to store this secret in the SOPS file.**
-`Estimated time: 2 hours`
+`Estimated time: 4 hours`

 # Auth
-Logd authenticates clients for either reading or writing using 2 shared secrets.
-These are stored encrypted in our secrets SOPS file.
+Logd authenticates clients for either reading or writing using shared that could be named `LOGD_READ_SECRET` and `LOGD_WRITE_SECRET`.
+These are stored encrypted in our secrets SOPS file, and set in AWS Secrets Manager.

 ## Why no SSO?
 Writing is over UDP only, anyway.
 This will not change.
 This is an important design choice that ensures performance, but also separation of concerns.